 CASTRO is an experimental learning program based in Rome.

-It provides development opportunities and workspace to 8 artists and 2 researchers each year.
+It provides development opportunities and workspace to artists and researchers.
 It also runs learning activities and hosts a range of cultural events for and with everyone.
-CASTRO wants to enhance the incredible roman potential by developing collaborations with artisans, professionals, galleries and institutions in the city.

-CASTRO’s programming is articulated on 2 parallel tracks: one is open to the public and the second to the artists and researchers who win the fellowships.
+CASTRO’s programming is articulated on 2 independent tracks: one is open to the public and the second to the artists and researchers who win the fellowships.

-The CASTRO Studio Program is an educational program (rather than a residency) which consists of activities tailored to the practice of each fellow:
+The CASTRO Studio Program is an educational program which hosts a number of artists and researchers offering them a workspace and activities tailored to the their practice.